-You could be surprised at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot a concern before it results in damage.
+You could be amazed at how easy it is to be unaware of your water heater’s age, or how difficult it can be to identify a concern before it results in damage.

-There are several pointers that you can leverage to keep an eye on the state of your water heater.
-You’ll want to be watching for them to keep your equipment in the top condition.
+There are several indications that you can leverage to keep an eye on the state of your water heater.
+You’ll want to be watching for them to keep your equipment in the top state.

 Here are five possible signs it might be time to replace your water heater in Clearwater.